Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### What is a delegator?

 Delegators are Luna holders who want to receive staking rewards without the responsibility of running a validator.
-Through Terra Station, a user can delegate Luna to a validator and in exchange receive a part of a validator's revenue.
+Through Daodiseo Station, a user can delegate Luna to a validator and in exchange receive a part of a validator's revenue.
 For more detail on how revenue is distributed, see [What are the incentives to stake?](#what-are-the-incentives-to-stake) and [What is a validator's commission?](#what-is-a-validators-commission)

 Delegators share the benefits and rewards of staking with their Validator.
 If a Validator is successful, its delegators will consistently share in the rewards structure.
 If a Validator is slashed, the delegator’s stake will also be slashed.
 This is why delegators should perform due-diligence on validators before delegating.
 Delegators can also diversify by spreading their stake over multiple validators.